openpnp/openpnp/ReferencePushPullFeeder.md

 Normally, you let computer vision get the locations automatically for you.
 When this is not possible e.g. for transparent tapes or when the camera can't reach the feeder, you can set the locations up using the standard capture buttons.
 Read the tooltips on the field labels to learn which location is which.

 For computer vision to work reliably, it is recommended to have a contrasting background behind the tape's sprocket holes.
 For best robustness use a vivid (i.e. high saturation) color, like the "green screen" that is used in movie special effects.
 The color-screening method works across a large range of brightnesses, even in difficult lighting/shadow situations.
 The ReferencePushPullFeeder comes with a default vision pipeline that is optimized for a green-yello-orange-red range of screening colors out of the box.
 However, the vision process is very flexible and also works with any custom sprocket hole detection method and many pipeline result types.
-So if your machine has a monochrome camera or non-color background, don't give up yet (you need to edit the vision pipeline, though).
+So if your machine has a monochrome camera or non-color background, don't give up yet.
+In this case you need to edit the vision pipeline, see the [[Vision|ReferencePushPullFeeder#vision]] section below.
+The following assumes you have a working pipeline.

 For a very quick setup, just move your camera center roughly over the pick location and press the Auto-Setup button.
 ![Auto-Setup](https://user-images.githubusercontent.com/9963310/94364461-aadd7a00-00c9-11eb-908c-ae259b719d84.png)